AmedeoRoberto/AmedeoRoberto.github.io/_pages/about.md

 I will build my research group and I will have several postdoctoral positions open.<br>
 In case you are interested and wish to apply, feel free to drop me an email.

-In case you wish to pursue a Ph.D. or an internship under my supervision, please notice that admission is centralised and I cannot hire directly. <br>
+In case you wish to pursue a Ph.D. or an internship under my supervision, please notice that admission at OIST is centralised and I cannot hire directly. <br>
 However, you are free to apply and mention my name in the application.<br>
 [Apply to the PhD program](https://admissions.oist.jp/apply-phd)<br>